Weill-Neurohub-OPTiMaL/VideoRecordingApp/README.md

 5. From inside the base directory level of the repository, run the following: **java -jar out/artifacts/VideoRecordingApp/VideoRecordingApp.jar**

+**NOTE**: The jar file must be re-built prior to running the executable in order to reflect any changes made to the camera locations and recording times.
+This is currently in the process of being updated to enable users to run this code without needing to re-build the jar executable file every time a change is made to the camera address or recording schedule.

 ## Output Structure:
 For every individual recording, several files will be generated and stored in a folder that is created at the time the video is scheduled to record.
 The folder has the naming convention `video#_datetime`, where the datetime has **millisecond-level precision**.
 Within that folder are the following files: